wmbutler/writing/2018-02-bill-butler.md

-* Development Experience: Maintainer of BitShares-UI for a long time already, funded by multiple workers previously, creator of bitsharesblocks.com during BitShares 1, long-term member and developer in the bitshares community, maintainer of bitsharesjs.
+* Development Experience: Maintainer of BitShares-UI for a long time already, funded by multiple workers previously, creator of bitsharesblocks.com during BitShares 1, long-term member and developer in the BitShares community, maintainer of bitsharesjs.
 * Platforms / Languages: NodeJS, React, Angular, and others

 Will perform code review for all contributors and merge PR's into staging and handle releases on a bi-monthly schedule.
 This includes:

 * Communicating with PR owners for change requests
-* Providing hints or help for obscure enpoints
+* Providing hints or help for obscure endpoints
 * Ensuring CI process automatically builds web and lite clients
-* Ensuring versions are properly updated on bitshares.org/download
+* Ensuring versions are properly updated on BitShares.org/download

 ## Bill Butler